 Electronic Reporting of Suspected Unexpected Serious Adverse Events (SUSARS) is now mandatory in many global territories.

-Maintaining safety within clinical trials is of paramount importance to any pharmaceutical company wishing to bring new products to the market place or diversify your existing products.
+Maintaining safety within clinical trials is of paramount importance to any pharmaceutical company wishing to bring new products to the market place or diversify their existing products.

 Additionally to the need for expedited reporting of SUSARs, Development Safety Update Reports (DSURs) should be submitted to regulatory authorities and Ethics Committees throughout the clinical trial or on request.
 The DSUR takes into account all new available safety information received during the reporting period.